Nene Macdonald: 2015

 On 31 January and 1 February, Macdonald again played for the Roosters' in the 2015 NRL Auckland Nines.
-On 2 May, he played for Papua New Guinea against Fiji in the 2015 Melanesian Cup, playing on the wing in the Papua New Guinea's 22-10 loss at Cbus Super Stadium.

 On 16 June, he signed a 1 1/2-year contract with the Gold Coast Titans mid-season effective immediately.
 He made his club debut for the Titans in Round 15 against the New Zealand Warriors, playing at centre in the Titans' 36-14 loss at Cbus Super Stadium.
 In his next match in Round 16 against his former club the Sydney Roosters, he scored his first try for the Titans in their 20-10 loss at Central Coast Stadium.
 He finished off the 2015 season having played in 4 matches for the Roosters and 11 matches for the Titans, scoring 4 tries.
-On 15 December, he was named on interchange bench for the World All Stars to play against the Indigenous All Stars on 16 February 2016.

 2016

-On 12 January, Macdonald was selected in the QAS Emerging Maroons squad.
 In February, he played for the Titans in the 2016 NRL Auckland Nines.
-On 13 February, he played for the World All Stars against the Indigenous All Stars in the 2016 All Stars match, playing on the wing in his team's 12-8 win at Suncorp Stadium.
-On 7 May, he played for Papua New Guinea against Fiji in the 2016 Melanesian Cup, playing at centre and scoring a try in Papua New Guinea's 24-22 win at Parramatta Stadium.
 In August, he signed a 3-year contract with the St George Illawarra Dragons starting in 2017.
 He finished the 2016 season having played in 23 matches and scoring 10 tries in his last year with the Titans.

 2017

 In February 2017, Macdonald was named in the Dragons 2017 NRL Auckland Nines squad.
-On 10 February 2017, Macdonald played for the World All Stars against the Indigenous All Stars in the 2017 All Stars match, playing on the wing and scoring a try in the 34-8 loss at Hunter Stadium.
 In Round 1 of the 2017 NRL season, Macdonald made his club debut for the St George Illawarra Dragons against the Penrith Panthers, playing on the wing in the 42-10 win at Jubilee Oval.

-Macdonald played for Papua New Guinea in the 2017 Rugby League World Cup.